 Spark Presentations is a private company founded in 1998.
 We help businesses and individuals capitalize on the immense, unique, and under-utilized opportunities presentations offer to generate connections, leads, sales, referrals, press, goodwill, and other positive outcomes efficiently, effectively and enjoyably.

-Toward that end, we provide presentation, public speaking, and trade show talent services to a wide variety of companies and individuals around the United States.
+Toward that end, we provide presentation, public speaking, and trade show talent and training services to a wide variety of companies and individuals around the United States.
 Our motto is “Presentation help when you want to talk.
 Professional speakers when you don’t.”

 Spark’s services are divided into three general groups: